ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The default format of the certificate is PEM (application/x-pem-file), containing the end-entity certificate first, followed by any intermediate certificates that are needed to build a path to a trusted root.
-Trust anchors should not be included.
+Servers SHOULD NOT include self-signed trust anchors.
 The client may request other formats by including an Accept header in its request.
 For example, the client may use the media type application/pkix-cert to request the end-entity certificate in DER format.